Six-dimensional supermultiplets from bundles on projective spaces: A family of multiplets from line bundles

 \subsubsection{Supersymmetry module structure and interpretation}

+In this section, we will use the results obtained in~\S\ref{On} to describe the supersymmetry module structure of the multiplet $\mu A^\bullet (n,0) $ associated with the line bundles $\mathcal{O} (n,0)$.

-Given our results so far, it is easy to give an explicit description of the module $\Gamma_*(\cO(n,0))$ as a cokernel of a map between free $R$-modules as well as to describe their minimal free resolutions in $R$-modules.
-The cases $n=0$ and $n=1$ were already discussed in~\cite{perspectives}.
-For $n\geq1$, we are looking for a map
+In order do to this, we start by giving an explicit presentation of the modules $\Gamma_*(\cO(n,0))$ as a cokernel of a map between free $R$-modules, and go on to describe their minimal free resolutions in $R$-modules.
+The cases $n=0$ and $n=1$ were already discussed in~\cite[\S 6.4]{perspectives}.
+Recalling that we have denoted with $\mathbb{C}^n$ the unique irreducible $n$-dimensional representation of $\mathfrak{sl}(2)$, we identify $\mathbb{C}^{n+1} \cong \mbox{Sym}^n U $, where $U = \C^2$ is the fundamental representation of $\mathfrak{sl}(2)$.
+By looking at~\eqref{hypm}, one can write down the first map (differential) appearing in the resolution of $\Gamma_\ast (\mathcal{O} (1,0))$ in $R$-modules as